|Credit Union :||Guadalupe Credit Union|

 - Hispanic members:75%

-The credit union today has 46 employees, of which 64% are bilingual.
+The credit union today has 61.7 FTE, 64 employees, of which 66% are bilingual.
 “We try to hire bi-cultural employees – employees who were born in Mexico or South America, but have lived here a number of years and speak Spanish and English fluently,” explains Nava.

-In March 2008, Guadalupe added a fourth branch location, this one situated in an underserved Hispanic neighborhood.
+In March 2008, Guadalupe CU added a fourth branch location, this one situated in a strip mall within an underserved Hispanic neighborhood.
 The branch was made possible through a grant from the National Credit Union Foundation’s Community Investment Fund.

-The Spanish-language branch serves approximately 600 new members and has a large open lobby to provide a family-friendly atmosphere.
+This Spanish-language branch, which moved in 2012 from the strip mall to a free standing building across the street, serves approximately 4,798 new members and has a large open lobby to provide a family-friendly atmosphere.
 It also features an Education Room where financial education seminars are provided to the community.
-“The seminars are extremely popular,” Nava states.
+“These financial education seminars are extremely popular,” Nava states.
 “While there is no immediate return for our investment, our board takes a long-term approach towards our outreach efforts.
 We are building a presence and making an impact within the Hispanic community.”

-The branch location is across the street from a public school that offers programs for children and parents who need assistance.
-Many of the children are under-housed, which can mean multiple families living within a single family dwelling.
-One evening a week, parents and these children are offered a free hot meal and some food to take home.
+The branch is located across the street from a public school that offers programs for children and parents who need assistance.
+Many of the children in the area are under-housed, which can mean multiple families living within a single family dwelling.
+One evening a week, the school program offers parents and children a free hot meal and food to take home.
 The credit union helps sponsor some of these meals.
-In addition, it provides financial literacy classes in the school and a nearby high school.
+In addition, the credit union provides financial literacy classes in the school and at a nearby high school.

 - Alternative forms of identification including the Matricula Consular card